Based on Your Reading:

 The NYU Langone Medical Center is home for researchers at Cancer Institute (NYUCI), who excel at translating laboratory discoveries into groundbreaking innovations in cancer treatment and patient-centered care.
 Lung cancer patients at NYUCI, an NCI-designated cancer center, gain access to the latest therapies and clinical trials, as well as a variety of programs in cancer prevention, screening, diagnostics and supportive services.
 Teams of multi-disciplinary doctors meet weekly to discuss the lifestyle and needs of individual patients, allowing them to create highly personalized cancer care plans.
 The NYU Cancer Institute’s thoracic oncology team specializes in patients with almost any abnormality of the chest, specifically those who are ineligible for surgery and wish to participate in a clinical trial.

-A longtime innovator in his field, Harvey Pass boasts more than 30 years of experience as a board-certified thoracic surgeon.
+A longtime innovator in his field, Dr. Harvey Pass boasts more than 30 years of experience as a board-certified thoracic surgeon.
 Pass is currently the Chief of Thoracic Surgery at NYU Langone, where he is known for his expertise in minimally invasive lung cancer surgery techniques like video-assisted thoracic surgery (VATS) and robot-assisted thoracic surgery.
 For many years, Pass has helped raise awareness about the dangers of asbestos and the diseases it can cause.
 His laboratory at Bellevue Hospital houses the NCI-funded Early Detection Research Network Biomarker Discovery Laboratory for Mesothelioma, and the Clinical CORE for the Mesothelioma Pathogenesis Program Project, also funded by the National Cancer Institute.

 The Division of Thoracic Surgery at Mount Sinai Hospital has countless contributions toward bettering our understanding of lung cancer and its safest, most effective treatments.
 The lung cancer division is led by Raja M. Flores, M.D., the creator of and leading international expert on a minimally invasive lung cancer surgery technique known as VATS lobectomy.
 Compared to traditional surgery techniques, this video-assisted procedure offers fewer complications and a shorter hospital stay with equal cancer recurrence and survival rates.
 Other cutting edge lung cancer treatments at Mount Sinai include robotic surgery, minimally invasive biopsies and targeted therapies based on the patient’s DNA.
 Flores also offers his expertise to Mount Sinai’s Sleikoff Center for Occupational and Environmental Medicine, diagnosing and treating asbestos-related diseases like lung cancer and mesothelioma.